128technology/docs/docs/plugin_cloud_ha.md

 Below is a sample running configuration for a node and a service.

 :::info
-Use the following configuration as an example only - it should not be used on a system as is.
+The following configuration is an example only - It is not for use on a system.
 :::